 Adopt A Rhino

 The Sumatran rhinoceros is one of the most endangered mammals on Earth.
 Fewer than 100 animals survive in small, isolated forest fragments in Indonesia.

 The Sumatran Rhino Sanctuary (SRS), a 250-acre complex located within Indonesia’s Way Kambas National Park, Indonesia, is currently home to seven rhinos that are part of an intensively-managed research and breeding program aimed at increasing the Sumatra’s wild rhino population.
 At the sanctuary, the rhinos reside in large, open areas where they can experience a natural rainforest habitat while still receiving state-of-the-art veterinary care and nutrition.

 You may choose to adopt any of the seven rhinos at the Sumatran Rhino Sanctuary, either in your own name, or as a gift for a relative or friend who supports wildlife conservation.

 Each adoption packet (which includes a certificate of adoption, information about the rhino and a photograph) is personalized to the recipient.
-We mail the packets as quickly as possible after adoptions are made to the address provided.
-If you prefer an electronic copy, please include only an email in your order.
+We email or mail the packets as quickly as possible after adoptions are made to the address provided.
 We strive to have adoption packets arrive at their intended location within 1-2 weeks of purchase.

 In honor of each adoption, you or your gift recipient will receive: